-- If staff or pupils discover unsuitable sites, the URL (address), time and content shall be reported to the teacher who will then complete an E-Safety Incident form and hand this immediately to the ESafety Lead.
-The E-Safety Lead will report to the Headteacher, file the E-Safety Incident form in the HT files and complete the SLT E-Safety Log.
-The E-Safety Log will be reviewed termly by the ESafety Lead. - Pupils will be taught to be critically aware of the materials they are shown and how to validate information before accepting its accuracy. - The school will work in partnership with the Local Authority to ensure filtering and monitoring systems are as effective as possible.
+If staff or pupils discover unsuitable sites, the URL (address), time and content shall be reported to the teacher who will then report this as a MyConcern Log and immediately notify the E-Safety Lead.

+• The E-Safety Lead will report to the Headteacher, file the E-Safety Incident form in the HT files and complete the SLT E-Safety Log.
+The E-Safety Log will be reviewed termly by the E-Safety Lead.

+- Pupils will be taught to be critically aware of the materials they are shown and how to validate information before accepting its accuracy. - The school will work in partnership with the Local Authority to ensure filtering and monitoring systems are as effective as possible.